mnylc/mnylc.github.io/_posts/jobs/2018-03-01-ASSISTANT-LIBRARIAN-PART-TIME--NEW-YORK-SCHOOL-OF-INTERIOR-DESIGN.markdown

 layout: post
 title:  "Assistant Librarian (Part-time)  - New York School of Interior Design"
 date:   2018-03-01
-excerpt: "Professional Exempt (Part-time & temporary 3-month term only, with a possibility of renewal) Overview: Reporting to the Director of the Library, the Assistant Librarian supports the day-to day operations of the Library’s public services and the two materials libraries.
-S/he is an integral part of the Library’s public services team..."
+excerpt: "Part-time & temporary 3-month term only, with a possibility of renewal Overview: Reporting to the Director of the Library, the Assistant Librarian supports the day-to day operations of the Library’s public services and the two materials libraries.
+S/he is an integral part of the Library’s public services team for providing..."
 tag: job
 ---

 ### Description###

-Professional Exempt (Part-time & temporary 3-month term only, with a possibility of renewal)
+Part-time & temporary 3-month term only, with a possibility of renewal

 Overview:
 Reporting to the Director of the Library, the Assistant Librarian supports the day-to day operations of the Library’s public services and the two materials libraries.
 S/he is an integral part of the Library’s public services team for providing instructional, reference, and circulating services to library users.
 During the closing shifts and in the absence of the Librarian, s/he manages the Library’s circulation and reference desk and supervises student workers.
 The Assistant Librarian performs a variety of system maintenance tasks, such as updating the Library’s website and online subject guides and maintaining other electronic tools and platforms pertaining to public services.
 S/he may need to perform tasks and projects related to the NYSID Archives & Special Collections.